Self-Care Mini Wins Help Employees Embrace Well-Being

 Embrace Four Practices

 People can use ongoing habits to “tone and tune” the nervous system to move from continual agitation to consistently moving through the world in a calm, clear and strong manner.
-Bradley recommends four practices:
+Bradley recommends four practices for well-being:

 - Exercise.
 Bradley recommends exercises like yoga and tai chi that help get mind and body in tune.